- ABA Groups

 In 2005 Congress designated September 17 as a day "to hold educational programs for students" on the Constitution.
 Authorizing legislation states that all educational institutions and federal agencies receiving federal funds will hold educational programs about the Constitution on September 17-Constitution Day.
 Constitution Day is a day for ALL Americans to commemorate the Constitution.

-This year, 2012, the nation marks the 225th anniversary of the signing of the U.S. Constitution.
+This year, 2013, the nation marks the 225th anniversary of the ratification of the U.S. Constitution.
 The two and a quarter centuries that have elapsed since that great milestone have proven the enduring nature of the Framers’ vision.
 The U.S. Constitution, which remains the cornerstone of our constitutional democracy, has become an internationally recognized and celebrated model for creating a system of government of the people, by the people, for the people.

 Looking for a way to hold history in your hands?
 Or do you want a way to help students or other community members connect with the Constitution?
 The ABA offers a Pocket Guide to the U.S. Constitution.
-Bulk discounts are available.

 Last year we took our cameras to Kenwood Academy in Chicago's Hyde Park neighborhood and asked students to discuss their views on the U.S. Constitution.
 See what they had to say!

 As the nation marks Free Speech Week, Margot Kaminski, executive director of the Information Society Project at Yale Law School, discusses the free speech challenges posed by widespread government surveillance.